 Crossing the equator should not be a big deal.
 This imaginary line is nothing special it only marks the boundaries of the northern and southern hemisphere.

-If you cross there, nothing really happens.
-You don’t get young, turn old or grow some scales.
-I remember crossing it with an ice cream in my hand.
-Guess what day was that!
+If you pass there, nothing really happens.
+You don’t get young, turn old, or grow some scales.
+I remember crossing it with an ice cream in my hand after a nice steak.
+Guess what day was it!

-In the seafaring industry, crossing the equator is filled with mystery and fun.
+In the nautical industry, crossing the equator is filled with mystery and fun.

 Who knows what King Neptune or Poseidon, the “God of the Seas”, has in store for those Polliwogs?

-Those who haven’t crossed the Equator are called Polliwogs.
+We call seafarers who haven’t crossed the Equator as Polliwogs.
 They are, in this sense, “inexperienced sailors unworthy to sail the seas”.

-With Neptune’s presence is his wife Amphitrite, Davy Jones and other characters.
+With Neptune’s presence are his wife Amphitrite, Davy Jones, and other characters.
 They are dressed in costumes appropriate to their role, King Neptune being the one giving the verdict.

 The Wogs have no choice but to submit to an embarrassing display of punishments.

-Wogs must do stupid things and undergo various tasks which may including being tied with a rope and flushed with fire hose.
+Wogs must do the stupidest things and undergo various tasks which may include being tied with a rope and flushed with a fire hose.

-There is a meaning behind every ritual that’s given to the seafarers.
+There is a meaning behind every ritual that seafarers undertake.

-Being splashed with a fire house symbolizes that if you get sloppy in your job, you’ll have plenty of water getting in your ship.
+Splashing with a fire hose symbolizes that if you get sloppy in your job, you’ll have plenty of seawater getting in your ship.

-Food waste trial reminds you to keep a good hygiene.
+Food waste trial reminds you to keep good hygiene.

 Getting tied with a rope and untying it together promotes the spirit of teamwork which is very important onboard.